 So I’m still not pulling my weight in the food department, but I have spent some time reflecting that baking a person’s favourite biscuits – and perhaps making a cup of tea to go with them – is one of those small acts that can be done with great love.
 Is there someone in your life who could do with such an act?

 - 1 tablespoon ground ginger, plus an extra 1/2 teaspoon if you want a stronger flavour (see Note 1)

 - 4 whole cloves, finely crushed

-- Place the butter, brown sugar, golden syrup, salt and lemon zest in a medium saucepan.
+- Place the butter, brown sugar, golden syrup and salt in a medium saucepan.
 Melt over medium heat, then remove from heat.

 - Sift in the remaining ingredients (except the icing sugar), and stir until the mixture is smooth.

 - Leave to cool until the mixture goes from smooth to clumpy when stirred – about five minutes.
 This is to make the dough easier to handle.

 - Once it’s clumpy place on a cool, portable surface.
 I use a glass board, but a ceramic plate will do the trick.
 The idea is to use something that will cool the dough down as quickly as possible and can be moved from your kitchen bench to your fridge then back again.

 - Place a sheet of baking paper over the dough then use a rolling pin to roll out to 5 millimetres thickness.

 - Remove the baking paper and place the dough in the fridge for about five minutes, or until the dough feels cool to touch.